 Document Type: Research Paper

 Tuned water (brine with designed compositions) has proved to influence the oil recovery factor.
-One of the hypothesis to understand this technique involves decreasing the oil-water interfacial tension (IFT) and the rock’s wettability alteration, which can be indicated by contact angle (CA) measurements.
-There is a lack of experimental data in the literature regarding the interfacial tension in oil-brine and contact angle in oil-brine-carbonate systems, at reservoir conditions considering pressure and temperature, and reservoir rocks.
-The objective of this work is to obtain new data, at 5,000 psi and 63°C, on brines with different concentrations.
+One of the hypotheses supported to understand this technique involves decreasing the oil-water interfacial tension (IFT) and the rock’s wettability alteration, indicated by contact angle (CA) measurements.
+The literature lacks experimental data regarding the interfacial tension in oil-brine and contact angle in oil-brine-carbonate systems at reservoir conditions considering pressure and temperature, and reservoir rocks.
+The objective of this study is to obtain new data, at 5,000 psi and 63 °C, on brines with different concentrations.
 The experiments were carried out in three steps.
-First, the concentration of sodium chloride was varied from 0, 0.25, 0.5, 0.75 and 1 times the quantity in a seawater sample.
-After identifying the best concentration of NaCl (75% of NaCl in original seawater), the following step was to modify, in this brine, the amount of magnesium from 0, 0.5, 1, 2 and 4 times.
-Finally, the same proportions of sulphate were tested.
-The behavior of IFT and CA in function of these various concentrations was also investigated and discussed.
-The results reveal that, by increasing the salinity, the behavior of IFT was not predictable, increasing at times and decreasing at others.
-This property probably depends more on the compounds in the brine, than on the total salinity.
-The images used to gauge the CA show a greater tendency toward water-wet conditions when the sulphate concentration decreases and present the opposite effect for magnesium.
+First, the concentration of sodium chloride was varied 0, 0.25, 0.5, 0.75, and 1 times which is the quantity in a seawater sample.
+After identifying the best concentration of NaCl (75% of NaCl in original seawater), steps were taken to modify the amount of magnesium 0, 0.5, 1, 2, and 4 times, in the brine.
+Finally, the same proportions of sulfate were tested.
+The behavior of IFT and CA towards the function of these various concentrations was also investigated and discussed.
+Furthermore, the results reveal that the behavior of IFT was not predictable, as the salinity increases at times and decreases at others.
+This property probably depends more on the compounds in the brine than on the total salinity.
+Also, the images used to gauge the CA show a greater tendency toward water-wet conditions when the sulfate concentration decreases,and when the magnesium concentration decreases, the images present the opposite effect .